Music before we worship: Hillsong – Here I Am To Worship (The link opens up youtube in a separate window)

 Prayers for others:

-Hymn: How Great Thou Art (The link opens up you tube in a separate window)
+Hymn: At the name of Jesus, every knee shall bow (The link opens up you tube in a separate window)

 And the blessing of God the Father, Son and Holy Spirit be among us now and forever more.

 Video service from St Peter’s Methodist Church Canterbury click here